johann-hackl-microsoft/openai-learning-personal/README.md

 # openai-learning-personal
-Personal learning of OpenAI stuff
+Personal learning of OpenAI stuff.
+But nothing to hide here, therefore a public repo.